 If your baby is laying in the position they always breastfeed in, they might be less willing to take something new.
 Try feeding the baby in different positions or when they're a little more separated from you, like in a bouncy chair or stroller (with you holding the bottle, of course).

 It's hard to know which bottle to buy when there are hundreds of different ones available.
 Don't worry, mama.
 We did some research so that you can hopefully find one that works for your little bundle of joy.
-Here are the highest-rated bottles that moms have had the most success with.
+Here are the highest-rated baby bottles that breastfeeding moms have had the most success with.

 TIP: Remember, finding a bottle that works is a trial-and-error process, so don't buy bottles in bulk during your testing period!